Nashville-Public-Library/misc/README.md

 TL script to process Sound Beat (SB) each weekday.
 - We are provided 5 episodes of SB per week - one for each weekday.
 Download them all together every Monday from Content Depot.
-- Place all 5 files in a local folder (delete last week's files)
+- Place all 5 files in the local folder listed in the script.
+There should not be any files in the SB folder on Monday, but if there are, delete them.
 - Each filename contains `SGMT` followed by a number, such as `SGMT03`.
  - `01` is intended for Monday, `02` for Tuesday, and so on.
  - This script matches the day of the week to a specific filename, then processes that file.